There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 Web Apps and Additional Functions

 Nowadays, web app development is becoming integral to website design in Singapore.
-A web application is a computer program that performs a specific task by using a web browser as its client.
+A web application is a computer programme that performs a specific task by using a web browser as its client.
 This means that you can only access such apps by connecting to the internet, and you do not need to download them.
 An example is Gmail from Google, which is a web-based email client.

 Web apps are particularly useful in handling tasks that do not require a server to store information.
 For instance, a web-based word processor can work similarly you the one on your computer, allowing you to download and store the document offline.
 Another benefit of web apps is that they are accessible across various platforms.
 You can easily continue working on a project on your mobile if you were previously doing it on a desktop.